Kalash Wall – Pakistan

 What we did

-In May 2017 Jonny returned to the Kalash Valleys and together with Saifullah, ceremoniously laid the first rock of the new 100ft flood defence wall.
+In May 2017 Jonny returned to the Kalash Valleys and together with Saifullah, ceremoniously laid the first rock of the new 100ft flood defence wall and by October the construction was complete.

 The Kalash are a vulnerable people that live in a vulnerable world.
 Over the years they have done so much for us, welcoming Wild Frontiers and our travellers into their community and homes.
-It seems only right we can continue to do something positive for them.
-Work on the wall will start right away helping to protect the community brick by brick.
+It seems only right we could continue to do something positive for them and help protect a community brick by brick.

 The Wild Frontiers Foundation is proud to support communities we visit at a grass-roots level.
 Thank you to everyone that contributed and helped make this happen.